mennlo/grappling-games/games/guard/supine/high-knee-shield-passing-drill.md

 ### Top Player
 **Position:** In half guard position facing a high knee shield from bottom player
 **Objective:** Break down the knee shield defense and progress through weave pass (ideally) to complete the pass
-**Win:** Successfully break down the knee shield and pass the guard to achieve chest-to-chest or chest-to-back control, ideally with a weave pass
+**Win:** Successfully break down the knee shield and pass the guard to achieve chest-to-chest or chest-to-back control, ideally with a weave pass (leg or regular)

 ### Bottom Player
 **Position:** On your back with high knee shield, knee pointing up and hip scooted towards opponent